Sure5991/Ecommerce-Operation-Analysis/README.md

      1. Weekly/Monthly/Yearly Report - reduce time for report by 50 %
      2. Process Analysis - For checking variance in load, Adequate Manpower , IRT issues etc
      3. IB-OB Analysis - Impacted shipment due to delay in truckload, CPD Breaches, Special run deployed and cut off extension etc.

+## 4. SQL Analysis ( Few Samples )

+1. Process details in catergory wise in monthly basis
+2. Higest IPP with manpower and process details
+3. Details of IPP and Manpower required to process highest overall or resort or market or returns
+4. MIS REPORT in view which can be view in monthy basis ( group by ) or daily basis
+5. Can check for how many day shipment per bag (SPB) crossed above or below limit.
+Same can be done for incoming also